-Through studying computing at Walton Oak, pupils are prepared to use computational thinking and creativity to understand and change the world around them.
-We ensure that pupils become digitally literate at a level suitable for the future workplace and as active participants in a digital world – able to use, express themselves and develop their ideas through information and communication technology in an efficient and effective way.
+Our Computing curriculum at Walton Oak aims to prepare children to use computational thinking and creativity to understand and change the world around them.
+We ensure that children become digitally literate at a level suitable for the future workplace and to be active participants in a digital world.
+Children are able to use, express and develop their ideas through information and communication technology in an efficient and effective way.
 Children become confident in using technology safely and positively.
 The curriculum also supports creativity, encouraging children to become creators and developers.
 Children develop their digital literacy skills and become fluent in a range of tools and technologies.
 Teachers plan and link Computing into other areas of the curriculum enabling children to see how their computing skills are transferable.